kubedb/docs/docs/guides/mysql/upgrading/minorversion/group_replication.md

 Here, we are going to upgrade the `MySQL` group replication from `5.7.29` to `5.7.31`.

-**Create MySQLOpsRequest :**
+**Create MySQLOpsRequest:**

-In order to upgrade your database cluster, you have to create a `MySQLOpsRequest` cr with your desired version that supported by `KubeDB`.
+To upgrade your database cluster, you have to create a `MySQLOpsRequest` cr with your desired version that supported by `KubeDB`.
 Below is the YAML of the `MySQLOpsRequest` cr that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1